The Great Blue Heron Society honors individuals who have chosen to support the future of Darien Library through a planned gift.

 Financial Accounts

-Many people’s primary assets are held in savings, checking, and brokerage accounts.
 Designation of these assets incurs no cost to you and allows whatever balance (or portion thereof) remaining to pass to the Library at your death.

 Completing the Designation

-To name the Library as beneficiary of any of the abovementioned gift types, contact a representative of the institution that manages your account or policy, and request a “change of beneficiary form.”
+To name the Library as beneficiary of any of the abovementioned gift types, contact a representative of the institution that manages your account or policy, and request a Change of Beneficiary Form.

 Unrestricted vs. Restricted Donations